GMOs are transgenic plants or organisms carrying foreign genes.

-- Once contaminated, the previous genes required to tackle pidemic breakout are lost.
+- Once contaminated, the previous genes required to tackle epidemic breakout are lost.

-- Moreover due to monoculture cropping the natural ecosystem gets disturbed as the farming community starts growing particular for more profits.
+- Moreover, due to monoculture cropping, the natural ecosystem gets disturbed as the farming community starts growing, particularly for more profits.

-- Hence due to the demise of other crops, the insects and organisms whose natural habitat are other crops start to demise as well.
+- Hence due to the demise of other crops, the insects and organisms whose natural habitats are other crops start to demise as well.

 - Another concern about GMOs is that they pollute the Non-GMOs cropping pattern and contaminate the organic food.

-- It is very difficult to limit GMO seed to the area where it is grown and it travels too far off places and does contamination.
+- It is very difficult to limit GMO seed to the area where it is grown and it travels too far off places and does contaminate.

-- GMOs are mostly patented and secured by law so the farming community interested to grow GMOs is strictly bound to prevent contamination.
+- GMOs are mostly patented and secured by law, so the farming community interested in growing GMOs is strictly bound to prevent contamination.

-- If the farmer fails to do so, they are subjected to legal trails.
+- If the farmer fails to do so, they are subjected to legal trials.